 Master's degree candidates in several programs have the option to take a written comprehensive examination in partial fulfillment of degree requirements.
 Candidates should check the requirements of their specific program.
 The dates for the examination are set by each individual program but generally occur no later than two weeks prior to the end of the instructional period in which candidates expect to complete requirements for the master's degree.
-Early in their graduate program, candidates should contact the Dean of their department for specific information as to the nature of the comprehensive examination and for guidance in preparing for it.
-A student must register his/her intention to take a comprehensive examination with the School of Education.
+Early in their graduate program, candidates should contact the Dean of their school or chair of department for specific information as to the nature of the comprehensive examination and for guidance in preparing for it.
+A student must register her, his, or their intention to take a comprehensive examination with the School of Education.
 This registration should be done as soon as possible before the examination, but no later than two months prior to the examination.